frontpage.

 What's going on in that second image?

 Looks like it functions like a teleprompter.
-The actual display is flat on the desk facing up, and reflected at you through a piece of glass set at 45 degrees, with a second piece of switchable "privacy glass" behind it to provide opacity when desired.
-Since you're looking at a reflection of the display, viewing it from the side as in that image breaks the alignment and cuts off part of it.
+The actual display is flat on the desk facing up, and reflected at you through a piece of glass set at 45 degrees, with a second piece of switchable "privacy glass" behind it to provide an opaque backdrop when desired.
+Since you're looking at a reflection of the display, viewing it from the side as in that image breaks the alignment and cuts it off.

 Feels like a problem you could solve more completely by switching to a projector.
 Or some other really large screen—but you need something big enough to fill your field of view from many feet away.